binkley/modern-java-practices/README.md

 using [fakes, stubs, mocks, spies, dummies, or doubles](http://xunitpatterns.com/Mocks,%20Fakes,%20Stubs%20and%20Dummies.html)
 .
 In these tests, your project calls on _real_ external dependencies, albeit dependencies spun up locally rather than in production or another environment.
+These might be call "out of process" tests.

 This is a complex topic.
 Some potentially useful resources to pull into your
 build: